Common Pregnancy Pains and Their Causes

 - Check that your bed is firm.
 If needed, put a board between the mattress and box spring.

-- Apply a hot water bottle, heating pad on low setting, take a warm bath or shower, or try massage.
+- Apply a hot water bottle or heating pad on low setting to your back, take a warm bath or shower, or try massage.

 - Perform exercises, as advised by your health care provider, to make your back muscles stronger and help relieve the soreness.